RobotLocomotion/drake/drake/doc/clion.rst

 Using CLion with CMake
 ======================

-(We recommend using Bazel rather than CMake; see instructions below.)
+(We recommend using Bazel rather than CMake; see instructions below.
+**CAUTION**: the Bazel plugin does not necessarily work with the latest CLion.
+We have tested it up to CLion 2016.3.5 and it does not currently work with CLion 2017.1.)

 Installing CLion
 ----------------